Africa Big 5 Animals found in Uganda.

-Africa Big 5 is a term coined back in the 1800’s by trophy hunters referring to what they considered the most challenging and dangerous animals to hunt on foot and these include the African Elephant, Lion, Leopard, African Buffalo and Rhinoceros.
-Today the term is mostly famous with Africa safari travelers who now shoot the big five with a camera rather than a killing weapon of choice.
-The Africa big 5 are all present in Uganda and can easily be seen in all savanna parks.
+Africa Big 5 animals is a term coined back in the 1800s by trophy hunters, referring to what they considered the most challenging and dangerous animals to hunt on foot.
+These include the African Elephant, Lion, Leopard, African Buffalo, and Rhinoceros.
+Today the term is primarily famous with Africa safari travelers who now shoot the big five with a camera rather than a lethal weapon of choice.
+The Africa big 5 animals are all present in Uganda and can easily be seen in all savanna parks.

-The phrase today is commonly used to market safaris, but back in the nineteenth and early twentieth centuries, everyone from European royalty to American presidents wanted to bag an African hunting trophy.
-The larger and more unpredictable the beast, the better – which is how the Big Five became famous.
+The phrase today is commonly used to market safaris.
+However, back in the nineteenth and early twentieth centuries, everyone from European royalty to American presidents wanted to bag an African hunting trophy—the larger and more unpredictable the beast, the better – how the Big Five became famous.

-Due largely to poaching for their horns, the western black rhino was declared extinct in 2011.
+Due mainly to poaching for their horns, the western black rhino was declared extinct in 2011.
 The last male northern white rhino died in 2018, with only two females remaining—making that subspecies functionally extinct.
-Conservation efforts have helped keep the Uganda’s Northern white rhino alive in in the heavily protected Ziwa Rhino Sanctuary.
+Conservation efforts have helped keep Uganda’s Northern white rhino alive in the heavily protected Ziwa Rhino Sanctuary.

-The Cape buffalo is of the least concern in terms of conservation, but this also makes it the most popular animal to hunt.
-Hunting, poaching, and habitat loss combined mean the Cape buffalo’s population is also on the decline.
+The Cape buffalo is of minor concern in conservation, but this also makes it the most popular animal to hunt.
+Hunting, poaching, and habitat loss combined mean the Cape buffalo’s population is also declining.

-According to WCS, less than 468 lions remain in Uganda today (down from 600 two decades ago) while leopard numbers are dwindling with leopards in Lake Mburo alone last estimated (2007) to between 26-37 individuals according to CITES.
+According to WCS, less than 468 lions remain in Uganda (down from 600 two decades ago).
+At the same time, leopard numbers dwindle with leopards in Lake Mburo alone last estimated (2007) to between 26-37 individuals according to CITES.